How to Use Pinterest for Marketing Your Business – The Candid Cashflow Podcast – Episode 51

 Creating Your First Pin

-create a pin
+create pin

 Fill out your Pin completely as follows: